nofxx/mcu_scaffold/README.md

     $ rake -T
-    rake clean                       # Remove any temporary products. rake clobber                     # Remove any generated file. rake target:backup[backup_name]  # Make a backup hex image of the flash con... rake target:build                # Build the project for the Arduino rake target:convert              # Convert the output binary to a hex file ... rake target:link                 # Link the built project for the Arduino rake target:preprocess           # Generate the preprocessed source files rake target:program              # Program the Arduino over the serial port.
+    rake clean                       # Remove any temporary products. rake clobber                     # Remove any generated file.
+    ...

-The name of the serial port used by the Arduino UNO needs to be passed as an environment variable to the rake command.
-If you do not know how to identify the name of the serial port used by the Arduino UNO, consult with the section corresponding with your operating system under the 'Identifying the Name of the Arduino UNO Serial Port' later in this document.
+The name of the serial port used by the programmer may be passed as an environment variable to the rake.
+If you do not know how to identify the name of the serial port used by the programmer, consult with the section corresponding with your operating system under the 'Identifying the Name of the Programmer Serial Port' later in this document.

+    rake SERIAL_PORT=[serial port name]

 ## Serial Monitor